-What is the main purpose of this article: To determine who suffers from chronic headache caused by neck instability.
+What is the main purpose of this article: To determine who suffers from chronic headaches caused by neck instability.

-- It is most likely that someone suffering from chronic headaches has cervical ligament injury if that person or you is a constant self-manipulator.
-Someone who cracks their neck a lot.
+- It is most likely that someone suffering from chronic headaches has cervical ligament injury if that person or you are a constant self-manipulator: someone who cracks their neck a lot.

 - It is also someone who gets manipulation from chiropractors for neck pain.

 - Someone who suffers from constant muscle spasms in the neck is also likely to have tension headaches.

 Headache researchers are understanding that patients with migraines and chronic headache have a neck pain/instability problem.

 Researchers representing Lund University in Sweden and the University of Copenhagen in Denmark published a December 2017 study in The Journal of Headache and Pain showing that the prevalence of migraine with co-existing tension-type headache and neck pain is high in the general population.

 They also acknowledge the problem that there is very little literature on the characteristics of these combined conditions.